 I’ve been a writer, editor and researcher in professional roles across sectors for over two decades, and a creative writer and committed activist for even longer.
 I became a freelance editorial specialist in 2008.

 I’ve completed training and mentoring with respected bodies such as the Publishing Training Centre and the Society for Editors and Proofreaders, and I’m TESOL qualified.

 In recent years I’ve accessed wide-ranging training programmes and workshops so that I can offer maximum versatility to my clients in changing times:

-I’ve developed my competence in editing fiction; using social media platforms; writing for social media; blogging; writing, producing and broadcasting for community radio; and writing for theatre.
+I’ve developed my competence in editing fiction; using social media platforms; writing for social media; blogging; improvising; using nonviolent communication; writing, producing and broadcasting for community radio; and writing for theatre.

 I’ve also participated in training and events to deepen my understanding of ecopsychology, decarbonisation, and communication of climate science through the arts.

-Good working relationships, as well as good work, are important to me, and I’ve worked successfully with people from diverse backgrounds who have varying levels of experience.
+Good working relationships, as well as good work, are important to me, and I’ve collaborated successfully with people from diverse personal and professional backgrounds.

 It’s my passion to help clients bring enlightened social and environmental solutions to wider audiences through the written word.